ACLaks/website/_products/ivdu.md

     theme: light
 ---

-Emojies have become a big part of our lives, so I combined this smiley with a quote that reminds us to serve Hashem with happiness.
+Emojies have become a big part of our lives.
+This bright and cheerful smiley reminds us to serve Hashem with happiness.

+Note that each piece is cut from a unique paper.
+No two exactly alike.